 8) Canada: Association for Pure Air (ALAP) French and English

-Additionally, the Clean Air Revival has been published in the New York Times, The Los Angeles Times, The San Jose Mercury News, The Globe and Mail (Canada), and many other local newspapers throughout the country.
+Additionally, the Clean Air Revival has been published in the New York Times, The Los Angeles Times, The San Jose Mercury News, San Jose METRO, The Globe and Mail (Canada), and many other local newspapers throughout the continent.